babakfp/enable-youtube-live-chat-by-default/README.md

-# Change YouTube Live Chat to Default
+# Enable YouTube Live Chat by Default

 **Auto-Switch to Live Chat**